nodemailer/nodemailer/README.md

     nodemailer.sendmail = '/path/to/sendmail';

-If *sendmail* is set, then SMTP options are disregarded.
+If *sendmail* is set, then SMTP options are discarded.

-See [examples/example.js](https://github.com/andris9/Nodemailer/blob/master/examples/example.js) for a complete example.

 ### SSL Support (port 465)